simonmichael/hledger/hledger/hledger.m4.md

 ```

 The disposal posting must have a transacted price (the selling price), either explicit or inferred: $90 here.

+When the gain postings are inferred (not written explicitly),
+hledger sizes them from the disposal side only:
+the sum of `aquantity × (B − T)` over the entry's dispose postings.
+Acquire postings in the same entry don't contribute to the inferred gain
+(any acquire-side `B ≠ T` would be rejected at load time anyway, see [Acquire](#acquire) above).

 ## Cost basis methods